NHSDigital/software-engineering-quality-framework/continuous-improvement.md

 > always leave the code behind in a better state than you found it

 &mdash; a practice which Martin Fowler calls [opportunistic refactoring](https://martinfowler.com/bliki/OpportunisticRefactoring.html).
 Making time for this as part of feature work is a very effective way to make incremental improvements to a codebase over time.
-Factor in time needed for refactoring or other tech debt improvement when estimating features.
+Factor in any time needed for refactoring or other tech debt improvement when estimating features.

 Of course, sometimes you uncover issues which are just to big to tackle as part of an individual feature.
 For these more substantial issues, it can be useful to apply a little more structure to help with the difficult job of judging the value of fixing any given bit of technical debt.
 It is helpful to focus on the impact that each is having by considering aspects such as those listed in [Benefits &mdash; Control technical debt](#control-technical-debt), shortened here as _bugs_, _delays_, _uncertainty_ and _unhappiness_.
 The score for each of those aspects will depend on how heavily that part of the system is worked on.
-Another important consideration is the business criticality of the affected part of the system and that is included here as _criticality_.
+Another important consideration is the business _criticality_ of the affected part of the system.
 By combining the individual scores for each of those aspects you can derive a measure of the total impact, which conveniently also works as a measure of the value of fixing it, which can be fed into Weighted Shortest Job First prioritisation as above.

 ```
 value = criticality x (bugs + delays + uncertainty + unhappiness)